Federal Judge Says Trump Incited Violence at Campaign Rally, Lawsuit Can Proceed

 The plaintiffs in the Louisville lawsuit, protesters Henry Brousseau, Kashiya Nwanguma, and Molly Shah, are seeking unspecified financial damages from Trump and three supporters who assaulted them at the rally, Matthew Heimbach, a white supremacist group leader; Alvin Bamberger, a Korean War Veterans Association member; and an additional still-unidentified individual.
 The bulk of that lawsuit may now proceed, Judge David J. Hale ruled on Friday, explaining that “the Court finds that Plaintiffs have adequately alleged that their harm was foreseeable and that the Trump Defendants had a duty to prevent it.”

-And of course, the rally last year in Louisville was hardly the only time Trump supporters used violence against protesters at a rally during the president’s campaign, or even the most direct example of Trump seeming to support or incite that reaction.
+And of course, the rally last year in Louisville was hardly the only time Trump supporters used violence against protesters at a campaign event, or even the most direct example of Trump seeming to support or incite that reaction.

 Here’s a local news broadcast covering the original police investigation into the Louisville incident, including footage of the assaults and some comments from Nwanguma: